Quick Start Guide - Using Remote Tools with Splashtop

 Category Detail

-File transfer limit 64 GB (Premium only)
+In-session file transfer limit 64 GB (Premium only)

 Agent version required 2.4.33